2005–06 FA Cup: First round proper

 All ties took place on the weekend of Saturday 5 November 2005.
 Replays, played in the week of 14 November 2005, are shown in italics.
 Ties are shown in order of the draw.

+Step 9 sides Chasetown and Leamington, from the Midland Alliance, were the lowest-ranked teams in the round.

 Second round proper

 The 40 clubs to have made it through the first round, play off to reduce the number of remaining clubs to 20.

 All ties took place between Friday 2 and Sunday 4 December 2005.
 Replays took place on 13 December.
 Ties are shown in order of the draw.

+Burscough, from the Northern Premier League Premier Division, was the lowest-ranked team in the round.

 Third round proper

 The 20 clubs to have made it through Round Two meet the 24 clubs from the Football League Championship and the 20 Premier League clubs, including holders Arsenal.

 All ties took place on Saturday 7 and Sunday 8 January 2006.
 Replays took place on 17 and 18 January, and are shown in italics.
 Ties are shown in order of the draw.

 One of the most significant games of the round, if not the entire competition, was the goalless draw between Premier League giants Manchester United and Conference National underdogs Burton Albion in the first match at the Pirelli Stadium.
-However, United were in no mood for humiliation in the replay at Old Trafford, crushing Burton Albion 5-0.
+However, United were in no mood for unpleasant surprises in the replay at Old Trafford and easily overcame Albion 5-0.

+Conference North sides Northwich Victoria and Nuneaton Borough were the lowest-ranked teams in the draw.

 Fourth round proper

-The 32 clubs to have made it through Round Three.
+This round featured the 32 clubs to have made it through Round Three.

 All ties took place on Saturday 28 and Sunday 29 January 2006.
 Replays took place on 7 and 8 February, and are shown in italics.
 Ties are shown in order of the draw.

+League Two sides Cheltenham Town and Leyton Orient were the lowest-ranked teams in the round.

 Fifth round proper

-All ties took place on Saturday 18 and Sunday 19 February 2006.
+Initial matches were played on Saturday 18 and Sunday 19 February 2006.
 Replays are shown in italics, and took place on 14 and 15 March.
 Ties are shown in order of the draw.
+All eight ties were won by Premier League clubs, with League One sides Colchester United and Brentford being the lowest-ranked teams participating.

 Liverpool's 1-0 win over Manchester United ended their arch rivals' hopes of an FA Cup/League Cup double, as well as ending Liverpool's 85-year wait for a win over Manchester United in an FA Cup tie.

 Sixth round proper

 The most significant game of the round was undoubtedly Liverpool's 7-0 win at Birmingham City, one of the biggest ever scorelines in an FA Cup quarter-final tie.

-This was also a rare occurrence of all eight quarter-finalists being members of the top flight.
+This was a rare occurrence in which all eight quarter-finalists were members of the top flight.